-The Aquatic Plant Project
+The Aquatic Plant Study

-There is increasing concern regarding the excessive, heavy aquatic plant growth in the Missouri river, especially in the late summer and fall.
+There is increasing concern regarding the excessive, heavy aquatic plant growth in the Missouri River, especially in the late summer and fall.
 This is so excessive in many locations that it is difficult to navigate a boat through these plant mats and nearly impossible to fish there.
 In 2019, UMOWA initiated an extensive, scientifically based analysis of this phenomenon by hiring Amaruq Environmental Services, a professional plant research company to design and implement the project.

 Obtaining a Comparable Basis